SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 1. Contact the SQream Support team for access to the new SQream package tarball file.

-**Comment: Should we show the file name as was done in "Downloading the SQream Software"?**

-2. Set **Comment: Open?** a maintenance window to enable stopping the system while upgrading it.
+2. Set a maintenance window to enable stopping the system while upgrading it.
 3. Extract the following tarball file received from the SQream Support team, under it with the same user and in the same folder that you used while :ref:`Downloading the SQream Software <_download_sqream_software>`.

-**Comment: "under it with the same  user" is unclear**

 .. code-block:: console